openzfs/openzfs-build/README.md

     3. Run the new "seed-job" to import the jobs in this repository.

-In addition, the number of executors on the master node should be increased from the default of 2, to something like 16 or 32.
+In addition, the number of executors on the master node should be increased from the default of 2, to something like 8 or 12 since the parent "openzfs-regression-tests" job will allow up to 4 concurrent jobs to run.
 Each build will consume 2 executor slots on the master node, and 1 executor slot on the build slave.
 The executor slots are used like so:

-    - The parent "openzfs-regression-tests" job will consume a single executor slot on the master node during the entire run time of the build and tests; and during the creation and destruction of the build slave, as well.
+    - The parent "openzfs-regression-tests" job will consume a single executor slot on the master node during the entire run time of the build and tests; and during the creation and destruction of the build slaves, as well.

-    - The "create-build-slave" and "destroy-build-slave" will each consume a single executor slot on the master node.
-These slots will be consumed and released only during the run time of these sub jobs (i.e. after the slave is created or destroyed, the executor slot held by these jobs will be released).
+    - The "create-build-slave", "destroy-build-slave", and "clone-build-slave" jobs will each consume a single executor slot on the master node.
+These slots will be consumed and released only during the run time of these sub jobs (i.e. after the slave is created, destroyed, or cloned, the master nodes' executor slot held by these jobs will be released).

     - The "openzfs-build-nightly" job, "openzfs-run-ztest" job, and the "openzfs-run-zfs-test" job will each consume a single executor